CancerRxGene/gdsctools/doc/source/data.rst

     >>> r = IC50('source/ic50_tiny.csv')
     >>> r.drugIds
     ['Drug_1_IC50', 'Drug_20_IC50']

+.. note:: the columns' names should be identifiers (not drug names).
+There
+    are two main reasons.
+The first one is that it allows us to keep anonymous all drug names and targets.
+The second reason is that many characteristics such as plate number and drug concentration may be associated with a drug identifier.
+This should be stored in a different table rather than in the name.
+It can then be handled and interpreted using the DRUGDecoder file (see below).

 .. note:: column without a name are ignored.
 .. note:: We encourage user to starts the column's name with the prefix